CyVerse-learning-materials/container_camp_workshop_2020/getting_started/agenda.rst

 **Agenda**
 ==========

-Below are the schedule and classroom materials for Container Camp at The University of Arizona, which will run from March 10th to 13th, 2019.
-Container Camp will be held in U Arizona's Drachman Hall, Rm A116.
-You can find a map of that location `here <https://goo.gl/7Yv4PA>`_.
-For nearest parking garage, it is the Highland Street Garage, where daily parking is $8/day; it's about a 2 block walk (east) to Drachman from the garage.
+Below are the schedule and classroom materials for Container Camp at The University of Arizona, which will run from March 10th to 13th, 2020.

-This workshop runs under a `Code of Conduct <../getting_started/main.html>`_.
-Please respect it and be excellent to each other!

-Twitter hash tag: #cc2020

 .. list-table::
     :header-rows: 1